Telling Tales

 Creative Presentation of Data

 In a completely rational society, evidence of a problem would be enough to motivate action when action was warranted.
 But since we don't live in that society, we must find other ways to motivate ourselves and our neighbors.
 Teens at the Urbano Project have taken a creative approach to data in an effort to spark discourse, and possibly, social change.
 Urbano is a non-profit organization that invites professional artists to work with high school youth "to effect social change through participatory works of contemporary art and performance."
 This spring they focused on the issue of transportation equity.
-Several pairs of teens focused on specific statistics of problems or inequity around the Boston region's mass transit system:
+Several pairs of teens focused on specific statistics of problems or inequity around the Boston region's mass transit system:- More than one quarter of young people in Boston are unable to afford the cost of public transit, even though they are vitally dependent on that transportation.

 There is a long and venerable tradition of artistic expression in the service of social activism.
 When done well, art resonates with people - much differently than arid facts or wonkish policy discourse.
 But was it that resonates?
 What message is communicated or received?
 What happens to the data when it becomes embedded in art?
 Should we even call it data when it is in this form?
 From my experiences with policy campaigns and social justice organizations, artistic expression and dry data discourse operate side by side ... or maybe it's along a continuum.
 Inside the legislative chamber, soberly dressed witnesses read aloud carefully researched statistics and analyses, or relate personal stories with a visceral effect - often heartbreaking or infuriating.
 Outside on the street their allies are dressed in costumes, performing an outrageous skit or stunt, highlighting the ridiculous or unjust state of affairs.
 In the end, if the campaign is successful, it still won't be clear what moved people to action.